 Although technically a carb, insoluble fiber is not easily absorbed by the body.
 Meaning you don't get calories from insoluble fiber the same way you do other carbohydrates.
 And because what goes in, must come out, it still needs to be pushed through your system - which is exactly how this type of fiber help keeps things moving along.

 Soluble fiber, on the other hand, can be dissolved in water to form a gel-like substance - which is what happens in your stomach when you eat this type of fiber.
 Water gets drawn into your gut and allows the fiber to expand, helping you feel more full.
 This process is also thought to help draw out cholesterol from the body providing heart health benefits to you (9)!

 It's important to note that added fiber may not provide the same benefits as naturally occurring fiber from whole foods.
 No to mention naturally occurring fiber tends to be found in naturally nutritious plant sources that contain other important nutrients, whereas added fiber can be added to anything, even a candy bar!

 Some of the best high fiber foods include:

 - Peaches and Nectarines

 - Cherries and Plums

 The top sources of fiber in the diet are plant based foods, like fruits, veggies, beans, nuts, seeds and whole grains.

-Research has linked high protein diets to better appetite control and some research even suggest high protein diets may help you lose more weight (10,11,12).
-In addition your burn slightly more calories digesting protein compared to fat and carbs, because of something called the thermic effect of food (TEF) - essentially you burn calories digesting food to get more calories.
+Research has linked high protein diets to better appetite control and some research even suggests that high protein diets may help you lose more weight (10,11,12).
+In addition, your burn slightly more calories digesting protein compared to fat and carbs, because of something called the thermic effect of food (TEF) - essentially you burn calories digesting food to get more calories.